 The following databases are newly acquired or being evaluated for a future subscription.

-The online library of a+t architecture publishers provides digital access to: a+t magazine (numbers 12, 13, 29 - present issue), all books edited by a+t, and the digital card packs.
+Digital access to: a+t magazine (numbers 12, 13, 29 - present issue), books edited by a+t, and digital card packs.
 Publications are bilingual (English/Spanish).
+NOTE: Tulane access to A+t is not available via mobile telephone devices

 Access thousands of audio and video recordings preserved and digitized by the Corporation for Public Broadcasting in collaboration with WGBH and the Library of Congress.
 Over 68,000 media items representing 40,000 hours of radio and television are available to researchers.